Vibrating Maine Coon Cats!

 Why Do Cats Vibrate Their Mouths?

-If your cat makes an odd chittering sound while staring out the window or a bug on the wall, then this is likely an indication that your cat is feeling excited or ready to hunt.
+If your cat makes an odd chittering sound while staring out the window or a bug on the wall, your cat is feeling excited or ready to hunt.

 While cats generally meow at their owners, Maine Coons are more likely to chirp, trill, and chatter at their owners.